opensearch-project/documentation-website/_search-plugins/knn/api.md

 ## Train model

-Create and train a model that can be used for initializing k-NN native library indexes during indexing.
+You can create and train a model that can be used for initializing k-NN native library indexes during indexing.
 This API pulls training data from a `knn_vector` field in a training index, creates and trains a model, and then serializes it to the model system index.
 Training data must match the dimension passed in the request body.
-This request returns when training begins.
+This request is returned when training begins.
 To monitor the model's state, use the [Get model API](#get-model).

 Query parameter |  Description
 :--- | :---